klpod221/lesson-plan/SQL/Part3.md

 END //
 DELIMITER ;

--- Tương tự cho DELETE và UPDATE
+-- Similar for DELETE and UPDATE
 CREATE TRIGGER after_enrollment_delete
 AFTER DELETE ON Enrollments
 FOR EACH ROW